 According to Philip Gidley King, the landscape of Prospect is “a very pleasant tract of country.”
 Trees grew from each other.
 The gentle hills and dales, and rising slopes covered with grass, appeared like a vast park.
 According to him, the soil from Rose Hill to Prospect-Hill is nearly alike, being of loam and clay.
 Trees were mainly eucalypts, grey box, and forest red gum while spotted gum is also known to have been abundant in the area.
 In 1836, naturalist Charles Darwin visited Prospect in order to observe the geology.

 As one of the oldest suburbs in Sydney, Prospect assumes its name from the prominent Prospect Hill nearby.
 From the top of the hill, people could get a “prospect” of the surrounding countryside.
 It was initially a settlement for emancipated convicts which later became a village.

+Prior to the arrival of the First Fleet in 1788, Prospect was home to different groups of the Darug people including the Warmuli.
 Captain Arthur Phillip called the area ‘Bellevue’.
-In 1789, Captain William Tench climbed to the top of the hill here and gave it the name Tench’s Prospect Hill.
-This was later shortened to Prospect.
+In 1789, Captain Watkin Tench climbed to the top of the hill and gave it the name Tench’s Prospect Hill.
+Later, this was shortened to Prospect.